testtiger/Hurray/README.md

 ==================================
 Righ now Hurray can be run in  Chrome,IE,and firefox

-inorder to run the test on above browsers open  diwng.xml(for linear mode) find the the <parameter name="browser" value="XXX"> tag
+inorder to run the test on above browsers open  diwng.xml(for linear mode) find the following text: "parameter name="browser" value="XXX"

 'XXX' values are
 ================
 * 'org.openqa.selenium.firefox.FirefoxDriver'
 * 'org.openqa.selenium.chrome.ChromeDriver'
 * 'org.openqa.selenium.ie.InternetExplorerDriver'

-*
-depend on the requiremnt use an y on of the the above values
+depend on the requiremnt put any one of the the above values in place of XXX.